hiimjustin000/GD-2.2-Decompiled/README.md

 For now I shall dump what I do have for 2.204 and android v2.205 in here.
 Feel free to submit pull requests here so I can look at them I would like this to be an official repo for the people of geode to start using temporarly...

 ## Update
-2.206 is coming soon so we will make another repository possibly for that version and I might end up redoing everything due to how messy this repo feels to me...
+- 2.206 is coming soon so we will make another repository possibly for that version and I might end up redoing everything due to how messy this repo feels to me...
+- Wylie told me he will be working on this stuff in the future so I will be archiving this repo up when that happens and then start moving everything that I have done to it.

 ## Tools Used
 See this [repo](https://github.com/CallocGD/Geometry-Dash-Miscellaneous-Decomp-Tools)